yuhuayc/fast-vos/README.md

-# fast-vos
+# Blazingly Fast Video Object Segmentation with Pixel-Wise Metric Learning

-An implementation of our CVPR 2018 work 'Blazingly Fast Video Object Segmentation with Pixel-Wise Metric Learning'
+The paper can be found [here](https://arxiv.org/pdf/1804.03131.pdf), we will release the code soon.